-Generally, we do not capitalise the first letter of the first word following a colon.
+Generally, we do not capitalize the first letter of the first word following a colon.

 Example: Please submit the following: three copies of your application, a passport photo and a CV.

-Complete, independent sentences following a colon may be capitalised.
+Complete, independent sentences following a colon may be capitalized.
 This also applies when a colon is followed by several sentences.

 Example: Please consider the following questions: What do I want to research?
 Who will participate?
 How much will it cost?

 - German academic degrees (e.g. Habilitation, Diplom, Magister, etc.) should be left in German, but italicised.

 Diplom-Ingenieur Sebastian Heu (Dipl.-Ing. abbreviation may be used for business cards, etc.)